aroceu/aroceu.github.io/wiki/lifegoals.md

 - see like 2 more broadway musicals
 - visit graves (see memoriam)
 - get into fire emblem.
 I GUESS.
+- take sani to target / have her try cinnamon toast crunch and girl scout cookies

 ## accomplished (hehe)